-Five Things to Avoid on a Restaurant Menu
+5 Things to Avoid When Writing a Restaurant Menu

 The menu is a heart of any restaurant.
 It showcases everything you have to offer for food and drink.
 While menus can be as diverse and varied as the restaurants they represent, there are a few guidelines to adhere to when writing yours.
 There are also certain things you should avoid when designing your restaurant menu.
 Read on for things to skip before you go to the printer.

 Just because you keep a copy of Food Lover’s Companion on your desk, don’t assume your patrons do.
 Before you start throwing around a lot of culinary terms the masses may not understand, consider your audience.
 Even if your restaurant is an upscale fine dining establishment, your menu descriptions should still be understandable.
-A few well placed terms like sauté or mole (pronounced MOL-lay), will add just enough flavor to your menu, without frustrating customers.
-And always make sure you staff is trained to answer any and all questions about the menu.
+A few well-placed terms like sauté or mole (pronounced MOL-lay), will add just enough flavor to your menu, without frustrating customers.
+And always make sure your staff is trained to answer any questions about the menu.

-3. Itemized Menus – Avoid saying exactly how many pieces of food come in a dish.
-For example, don’t say “six jumbo shrimp” when describing shrimp cocktail.
+Avoid saying exactly how many pieces of food come in a dish.
+For example, don’t say “six jumbo shrimp” when describing a shrimp cocktail.
 Simply saying “jumbo shrimp” will suffice.
 This way you can adjust portion control to keep your food costs in line.
 If you have to cut back to five shrimp instead of the advertised six, customers will notice and will feel cheated when they only get five.

-5. Hard to Read Font – Font is fun to play around with, but when it comes to writing your restaurant menu, simple is best.
+Fonts are fun to play around with, but when it comes to writing your restaurant menu, simple is best.
 Sans Serif or Times is the easiest to read in print.
 Stay away from cursive, all bold or all capitalized text.
-12-14 font is the ideal size for easy reading.
+A 12-14 font is the ideal size for easy reading.

 And don’t just give it to family and friends!
 Give it to people who you know will give you an honest opinion.
 Ask them if it is easy to read, if they understand the descriptions, and does it make your dishes sound appealing?